wwwbilibilicom/safe_mrc_firmware/README.md

 - Only the four commands above are supported.
 Any other input will result in an "Unknown command" message.
 - The CLI is initialized in `main.c` and does not require manual activation.
 - Using the CLI does not affect the main communication protocol or normal device operation.

+## 7. Host UI (PC Tool)

+A cross-platform Python GUI tool is provided in the `scripts/` directory for real-time communication, control, and data visualization with the SafeMRC embedded controller.

+### Main Features
+- Serial port auto-detection and high-speed communication (up to 4 Mbps)
+- Control panel for mode, frequency, current, and device ID
+- Real-time display of all feedback fields (angle, velocity, current, mode, collision flag, CRC, etc.)
+- Three-channel real-time plotting (angle, velocity, current) with adjustable time window
+- Data recording, export to CSV, and time axis reset
+- Robust multithreading for smooth UI experience
+- Hexadecimal TX/RX message display for protocol debugging

+### How to Use
+1. Install dependencies and launch the UI as described in `scripts/README.md`.
+2. Select the correct serial port and connect.
+3. Set control parameters and device ID as needed.
+4. Start/stop data recording, export CSV, and clear plots as required.

+### Data Export & Analysis
+- All feedback data (with high-precision timestamps) can be exported as CSV for offline analysis.
+- Time axis in exported data matches the UI plots for easy comparison.

+### Protocol Consistency
+- The host UI and embedded firmware use **identical communication protocols and CRC algorithms**.
+- Any protocol changes must be updated in both the embedded code and the UI tool to ensure compatibility.

+### Debugging & Troubleshooting
+- If the UI cannot connect, check serial port permissions, cable quality, and device power.
+- For high-speed operation, use a reliable USB-to-serial adapter.
+- If protocol errors occur, verify that both sides use the same baud rate, frame format, and CRC settings.
+- For further details, see the troubleshooting section in `scripts/README.md`.